 Terra – and you’re going to learn quickly in Terra’s story that Terra’s heroic flaw is that he’s loyal to authority to a fatal fault – thanks the Keyblade Master for this dubious advice, and might have said more if not for that bell Ven that heard at the start of his scene.
 It seems this is some sort of alarm bell or rallying cry, as Terra rushes back into the building, not noticing Master Xehanort leaving through a portal of darkness.

 Aqua only has a few exclusive scenes at the start of her sequence.
 She and Eraqus have just finished discussing that “certain knowledge” without our seeing it, so you just know it will come up later.
 Just then, the bell rings for them as well, which raises the question: if Eraqus didn’t sound it, and everyone else we’ve seen didn’t sound it, who on earth did?
 Eraqus seems just as confused as us, and goes to the back of his throne room where a large crystal is glowing.
 Terra arrives, and here the scenes merge briefly.
-If you’re coming to Aqua’s after Terra’s, you won’t want to skip the scene because Aqua gets a little extra at the end, but everything Terra sees from here on out is old news.
-Seriously, if you happened to play Terra last, you could skip all your way to the map screen from here, since he’s done and ready to go!
+If you’re coming to Aqua’s after Terra’s, you won’t want to skip the scene because Aqua gets a little extra at the end, but if you go the other way around, everything you see as Terra from here on out is old news.
+Seriously, “Terra-last” Players could skip all your way to the map screen from here, since he’s done and ready to go!

 One thing to keep in mind about this game, especially coming off of Days, is that Days was about a new friendship and BBS is about an old one.
 That’s going to be relevant as we go along, but I feel the two games are in many ways meant to be viewed in comparison, and coded to boot.

 We rejoin Terra and Ven’s stories outside, where they share most of a cutscene (you can catch Ven running past in the background behind Aqua in her previous cutscene).
 Ven just manages to catch up with Terra before he leaves, but Terra mistakes his concern for just wanting to say goodbye, so he just pats Ven on the head and moves to leave.
-Ven, scoring a goal on an empty Idiot Net, does nothing to rectify this.
-Then, the game makes a huge production about Terra leaving: he slaps his pauldron, causing his entire suit of armour to magically appear… sans cape.
+Ven, scoring a goal on an empty Idiot Net, does nothing to rectify or protest this, not even to shout “Hey!”
+It’s worse because the game makes a huge production about Terra leaving, giving Ven plenty of time.
+Terra slaps his pauldron, causing his entire suit of armour to magically appear… sans cape.
 The PSP wasn’t capable of the fabric physics required to add one, at least not with the rest of the game going on around it.
 He then throws his Keyblade into the air, causing it to become that weird jet-bike thing he used as the Lingering Will in KH2.
 Using it, he leaves through a greyish portal in the sky, heading off on his own journey.
 This means he misses the events that follow, but he’ll catch up in good time.
 For now, we’ll stick around.

 What happens is seen mostly in Ven’s cutscene: Ven resolves to run away from home to follow Terra and so not lose him like the Masked Boy implied.
 He slaps his own pauldron, turning his Keyblade into a sort of jet-skateboard, and escapes just as Eraqus and Aqua arrive and before they can stop him.
 In Aqua’s cutscene, Eraqus tells her to go after Ven as well.
 Okay, I can get behind these plots.
 Personally, I find these interpersonal dramas a lot more engaging than the generic stuff about the Unversed, and that’s as much to their credit as it is to the Unversed plot’s fault.
 Aqua summons her own Keyblade Glider, which is some kind of stupid-looking ballista with a riding platform, and gives chase.